UMAprotocol/protocol/packages/scripts/src/upgrade-tests/register-new-contract/readme.md

-## UMIP 162 admin proposals
+## Register new contract proposals

-This script generates and submits an upgrade transaction to add/upgrade the optimistic oracle in the DVM in the mainnet and layer 2 blockchains.
+This script generates and submits the transaction to register in the Registry and add to the Finder an arbitrary new contract in mainnet and layer 2 blockchains.
 It can be run on a local hardhat node fork of the mainnet or can be run directly on the mainnet to execute the upgrade transactions.

 1.Run a local forked node: